 What Is Mousse?

-Traditionally a French recipe, a mousse is a type of soft food that can be made either savory or sweet but always contain an airy texture.
-They can range from being light and fluffy to creamy and thick depending on the ingredients used, but they’re also smooth and beaten to a stiff peak.
+Traditionally a French recipe, a mousse is a type of soft food that can be made either savory or sweet but always has an airy texture.
+They can range from light and fluffy to creamy and thick depending on the ingredients used, but they’re also smooth and beaten to a stiff peak.
 Most often, mousse recipes are served cold, and sweet varieties can often be found frozen as well.

 What Is Biscoff?